 - I. An employee of the Board who is summoned as a member of a jury panel may be granted temporary duty leave.
+If the employee is released from jury duty at a point in time that is more than half of the employee's regular workday, the employee may request, and the Superintendent or designee may grant temporary duty leave for the full day.
+Otherwise, the employee shall return to work upon release.
 Any jury fees may be retained by the employee.
 The Board shall not reimburse the employee for meals, lodging, and travel expenses incurred while serving as a juror. - II.
 An employee who is subpoenaed as a witness, not involving personal litigation, may be granted temporary leave.
 Any witness fees may be retained by the employee.
 The Board shall not reimburse the employee for meals, lodging, and travel expenses incurred while serving as a witness. - A. When an employee is subpoenaed in line of duty to represent the Board as a witness or defendant, he/she may be granted temporary duty leave, since his/her appearance in such cases shall be considered a part of his/her job assignment.
 The employee may retain any fees received from the court.
 In the event no fees are received from the court, he/she may be paid per diem and travel expenses. - B. In no case shall temporary duty leave be granted for court attendance when an employee is engaged in personal litigation.
 In such cases, an employee may request personal leave.